L'amour History, Family Crest & Coats of Arms

 - Lawrence Lamour, who settled in Indiana

-- Ernest Lamour, aged 45, who emigrated to the United States, in 1893
+- Ernest Lamour, aged 45, who immigrated to the United States, in 1893

 L'amour Settlers in United States in the 20th Century

-- Aime Lamour, aged 5, who emigrated to the United States from Runiremont, in 1905
+- Aime Lamour, aged 5, who immigrated to the United States from Runiremont, in 1905

 - Gustave Lamour, aged 10, who landed in America from Runiremont, in 1905